-All facilities construction projects which exceed an expenditure of \$15,000 shall be advertised once a week for two consecutive weeks in a newspaper of general circulation located in the city or county in which the District is located.
+All facilities construction projects which exceed an expenditure of Fifty Thousand Dollars (\$50,000) shall be advertised once a week for two consecutive weeks in a newspaper of general circulation located in the city or county in which the District is located.
 In addition to the city or county newspaper, the District may also advertise in business, trade or minority newspapers.
 Competitive bids shall be solicited according to state law only after the plans and specifications have been approved by the Board of Education.
 In order to protect the Board of Education, each bidder may be required to submit, with his bid, a bidder's bond in an amount determined by the estimated cost of the project

 The construction contract shall be awarded to the best bidder whose bid is in accordance with the Board approved plans and specifications and has provided the required security.
 The Board reserves the right to waive any informalities in, or reject any or all bids or any part of any bid.
 No bid for the construction, alteration, or repair of any building shall be accepted if it does not conform to the Board approved plans and specifications.
+Notwithstanding Board policies and regulations providing for construction manager and design build methods, the District may elect to proceed with the traditional method set out in this policy.